hariprasad12994/bluepill/README.md

 sudo pacman -S openocd
 ```

-### Installation Notes
 In case of a BluePill clone, OpenOCD might throw the following error
 ```
 openocd Warn : UNEXPECTED idcode: 0x2ba01477
 ```
-So as a work around a modified cfg STM32F1x_local.cfg is used, which will have to
+So as a work around a modified cfg file named STM32F1x_local.cfg is used, which will have to
 be copied to usr/share/openocd/scripts/target

 ## Roadmap